 One of the most in-demand additional hikes available; the Huayna Picchu trek leads to a view point overlooking the Inca citadel of Machu Picchu.
-The trail loops around the very top of the mountain, where architectural vestiges such as altars, narrow staircases tunnels and terraces can be found.
-The lower trail (often forgotten), follows the base of the Huayna Picchu to the Great Cavern where the secluded and mysterious Moon Temple is located.
+The trail loops around the very top of the mountain, where architectural vestiges such as altars, narrow staircases, tunnels and terraces can be found.
+The lower trail (often forgotten), follows the base of Huayna Picchu to the Great Cavern where the secluded and mysterious Moon Temple is located.

 Finding the Trail Head

 From the main entrance of Machu Picchu you take the lower circuit around the site.
-The trail head is located at the far north of the Machu Picchu citadel behind the Sacred Rock.
+The trail head is located far north of the Machu Picchu citadel behind the Sacred Rock.
 The entrance is clearly marked with a large sign at the warden’s hut.
 From the main entrance of Machu Picchu it takes 15-20 minutes to walk to the trail head.

 After signing in at the warden’s hut (passport number and name required), the Huayna Picchu Trail follows an undulating path for 15 – 20 minutes until the trail splits.
 The upper path continues to the summit of Huayna Picchu, and the lower trail continues around the base of the mountain to the Great Cavern and the Moon Temple before climbing a steep incline to the summit.

-Where the trail splits you will see a wooden sign post clearly marking the direction to the summit of Huayna Picchu.
+Where the trail splits, you will see a wooden sign post clearly marking the direction to the summit of Huayna Picchu.
 The trail continues on for another 10 minutes or so before reaching the base of Huayna Picchu.
 Here the trail follows a set of steep and moderately challenging (and often slippery) switch backs for a further 20 – 30 minutes.
 Once at the top the trail passes through a narrow rock tunnel where you may need to get down on your hands and knees to pass.
 After just a few minutes you will arrive at the rocky summit, where you can appreciate panoramic views of Machu Picchu and the surrounding mountains.
 The trail continues around the top of the mountain, where you will come to a small store house and agricultural terracing.
 Here is a good place to rest and take photos.
-From the top the trail descends sharply following a set of very narrow and steep steps, before meeting up with the original trail that ascended the mountain.
+From the top, the trail descends sharply following a set of very narrow and steep steps, before meeting up with the original trail that ascended the mountain.
 The return time to warden’s hut takes about 60 minutes, but can be longer if the trail is congested.

-Where the trail splits you can either follow the lower path around the base of Huayna Picchu to the Moon Temple and then ascend to the summit via a trail at the rear of the mountain, or you can take the upper trail straight to the summit and then descend the trail at the rear of Huayna Picchu to the Moon Temple, before returning to the wardens hut.
+Where the trail splits you can either follow the lower path around the base of Huayna Picchu to the Moon Temple and then ascend to the summit via a trail at the rear of the mountain.
+You can also take the upper trail straight to the summit and then descend the trail at the rear of Huayna Picchu to the Moon Temple, before returning to the wardens hut.
 Essentially, the full trail is a large loop, which can be done in either direction.
 The full trail is much more demanding and takes about 3h30m to complete.
 Including the Moon Temple is a wonderful addition to the standard Huayna Picchu trek, and only a handful of people take the time to do so (see the map below to get a better understanding of the route).
 Note that the trail from the summit of Huayna Picchu descending down to the Moon Temple is poorly marked and can easily be missed.
 If you are unsure, ask a park warden (sat at the top) where the trail starts.

 The short Huayna Picchu trail is accessible to most people of all ages and requires that you have a reasonable level of fitness.
 The climb to the summit from the base of the mountain (about 40 mins) is more strenuous and you can expect to use your hands as well as your feet to navigate the trail.
 The full Huayna Picchu trail is a little more demanding due to the increased trekking time and steepness of the trail.
 From the summit to the Moon Temple (or vice-versa) there is a 1 story wooden ladder that you will also need to navigate.